Becoming the Unusuals

 Even though they went their separate ways and followed different and divergent career paths, none of the Unusuals ever left the music behind.
 It remained a vital part of all of their lives.

 *Kathi McDonald earned her chops as a blues and rock singer performing and recording with name entertainers: Ike & Tina Turner, Big Brother and the Holding Company, Joe Cocker, the Rolling Stones, Leon Russell, Elton John, Nils Lofgren and Long John Baldry.
-Chasing her rock and roll dreams far from home for two decades, in the late ‘80s Kathi returned to the Pacific NW.
-She performed with the Seattle Women in Rhythm & Blues, her own Kathi McDonald Band and legendary British bluesman Long John Baldry at festivals, bars, granges and other live music venues.
-Kathi passed away in 2012; however, her voice lives on at YouTube and in her many recordings.
-Kathi’s 1979 duet with Long John Baldry, a cover of the Righteous Brothers’ classic “You’ve Lost that Loving Feeling” was a pop hit in Canada and Australia.
+Chasing her rock and roll dreams far from home for two decades, in the late 1980s Kathi returned to the Pacific NW.
+She performed with the Seattle Women in Rhythm & Blues, her own Kathi McDonald Band and legendary British bluesman Long John Baldry at festivals, bars, grange halls and other live music venues.
+Kathi passed away in 2012, but her voice lives on at YouTube and in her many recordings.
+Kathi’s 1979 duet with Long John Baldry, a cover of the Righteous Brothers’ classic “You’ve Lost that Lovin’ Feelin'” was a pop hit in Canada and Australia.
 Bill Medley of the Righteous Brothers said he liked the McDonald/Baldry version of the song better than the one he’d recorded with Bobby Hatfield.
 Click HERE to see and hear the performance by Baldry and McDonald.

 *Laurie Vitt (12 string guitar, rhythm guitar, tenor sax and vocals) was serious about music and education.
-After earning a master’s degree at Western, he enrolled at Arizona State University and in 1976 he was awarded a PhD.
+After core members of the band went out on their own in 1967, Vitt kept the Unusuals’ name alive for about three more years by forming the second-generation and third-generation Unusuals.
+Then, after earning a master’s degree at Western, he enrolled at Arizona State University and in 1976 he was awarded a PhD.
 Vitt successfully turned his interests in snakes, amphibians and reptiles into a career as a professor and a researcher in herpetology at UCLA and then at the University of Oklahoma.
 Now retired, professor emeritus Laurie Vitt lives with his wife in Arizona where he’s the go-to rattlesnake catcher in his desert neighborhood.
 Even in a world of academia, Vitt says he always found the time to create and play music.
 Many of Laurie’s compositions can be heard at YouTube (Click HERE to go to his channel).

-*Vic Bundy (organ, backup vocals) remained in Bellingham for several years after the original Unusuals disbanded.
-He sometimes played with Vitt and Capp in the third-generation Unusuals.
+*Vic Bundy (organ, backup vocals) remained in Bellingham for several years after the original Unusuals had called it quits.
+On occasion, he played with Laurie Vitt, Bill Capp, Rob Rideout and Mick Murray in the third-generation Unusuals.
 Bundy attended college locally and, from his home on Bellingham’s south side, he offered private piano and organ lessons.
 Bundy moved to Arizona in 1993.
 After relocating, he continued to teach keyboard lessons out of his residence in Tempe.

-*Bill Capp (lead guitar, vocals) stayed in Bellingham after the Unusuals drifted apart.
-He played with Vitt, and sometimes Bundy, in the third-generation Unusuals.
-Capp supported himself through his carpentry, construction and building skills.
-He has also played with local bands and remained involved in the Whatcom county music scene.
+*Bill Capp (lead guitar, vocals) stayed in Bellingham after the original Unusuals drifted apart.
+Along with Laurie Vitt, Rob Rideout, Mick Murray, and sometimes Vic Bundy, Capp was a member of the third-generation Unusuals.
+Capp has supported himself primarily through his talents at carpentry, construction and building.
+However, over the years, he has been active in local bands and remained involved in the Whatcom County music scene.

-*Gary Ramsey (who took Jerns’ place as the Unusuals’ drummer in early-1966) participated in the second-generation Unusuals with Vitt and Terry Allan.
+*Gary Ramsey (who took Jerns’ place as the Unusuals’ drummer in early 1966) participated in the second-generation Unusuals with Laurie Vitt and Terry Allan.
 Eventually, Ramsey left the northwest to return to his home state of Nevada.
 He remained there until his retirement years, making his living dealing cards at casinos in Las Vegas.
 Ramsey has recently moved to Louisiana.

 Acknowledgements: Laurie Vitt, Pat Jerns, Gary Ramsey, Rob Rideout, Kirk Wilde, Jay Hamilton.
 For more information on early rock ‘n’ roll in Whatcom County, check out the historical book Sock Hops and Snowball Dances: A Look Back at Whatcom County Rock and Roll 1955–1980 by Kent Holsather and Wes Gannaway.